Chapter 27: The President’s Domestic Powers

 Pardons and Reprieves

 The Constitution gives presidents the power to “grant Reprieves and Pardons for Offences against the United States, except in Cases of Impeachment.”
-Note the two limitations on the pardon power: presidents can only pardon people who have been charged with a federal (not state) crimes, and presidents cannot pardon someone in the executive or judicial branches who Congress has impeached.
+Note the two limitations on the pardon power: presidents can only pardon people who have been charged with federal (not state) crimes, and presidents cannot pardon someone in the executive or judicial branches who Congress has impeached.
 The president can issue a full pardon, which restores the recipient’s full rights so they can run for office, serve on juries and purchase firearms, or a conditional pardon, which restores partial rights.
 Pardons do not imply that the person is innocent, nor do they expunge the original conviction.
 The president can also commute a sentence which typically allows a person to leave federal prison before completing their full sentence, but they maintain the other impacts of their federal conviction.
 Most presidential pardons and commutations are not controversial.
 The Department of Justice’s Office of Pardon Attorney has a process to handle petitions from people convicted of federal crimes, and it periodically presents presidents with lists of people who could be pardoned if the president so chooses.
-Most of the time, the exercising presidential pardon power is not a particularly newsworthy event.
+Most of the time, exercising presidential pardon power is not a particularly newsworthy event.

 - In 1974, President Gerald Ford pardoned Richard Nixon for any crimes committed while in office.
 Nixon therefore avoided prison, even though people who carried out his orders ended up in jail.
 This action may have caused Ford to lose the 1976 election.